rbouadjenek/deakin-ai-challenge2022/README.md

 # About the task <a name="introduction"></a>

-As participants, your goal is to build a machine learning model to  answer a natural language **Yes**/**No** question  given an image of Simpsons using machine learning and deep learning.
+As participants, your goal is to build a machine learning/deep learning model to  answer a natural language **Yes**/**No** question  given an image of Simpsons.

 Once you have built your model, you will have to submit it on the [CodaLab](https://codalab.lisn.upsaclay.fr/competitions/3545?secret_key=9b346229-9920-45f4-8651-6c4161b60bf0) platform to be evaluated.
 We evaluate the performance of your model using the [Accuracy](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html)  on a private test set that we have directly collected and labeled from TV show episodes.